First529/Deadshot/README.md

 		}

 This code represent calculation of projectile motion using projectile motion formula and real gravity.
+First we calculate the position of each y then subtract it to compute delta y then multiply to estimated ratio.
+For x position we can ig nore it because horizontal speed is constant due to g = 0.